kovesp/GetData_CourseProject/codeBook.md

 Column | Variable | Description
 ------ | -------- | ----------------
-1      | Activity | The desciptive name of the activity being performed.
+1      | Activity | The descriptive name of the activity being performed.
-2      | Subject  | THe number of the subject performing the activity.
+2      | Subject  | The number of the subject performing the activity.

 The subsequent columns are